-Tourism Tasmania's T30 strategy, outlines Tasmania's aspirations to become a world-class island destination, highlighting the significance of regions like Circular Head and Stanley in particular.
+Tourism Tasmania's T30 strategy, which outlines Tasmania's aspirations to become a world-class island destination, underscores the significance of regions like Circular Head.
+The strategy's focus is creating a sustainable, year-round tourism industry that benefits local communities.